equinox-project/equinox-js/apps/docs/docs/core-concepts/category.md

+---
+sidebar_position: 1
+---
 # Category

 In event sourcing, a category is a grouping of related streams that share events of the same schema with consistent semantic meaning.
 Categories are analogous to classes in object-oriented systems, and play an important role in organizing data in any event sourced system.
-However, in Equinox, categories play an outsized role as the primary means by which you interact with concrete stores when wiring up your services.
-In Equinox, you interact with a concrete store through its category implementation.

-By making categories the primary means of interacting with concrete stores, Equinox provides a consistent abstraction layer that simplifies the development and maintenance of event sourced systems.
-This approach enables developers to focus less on infrastructural concerns like low-level details of how events are stored and retrieved from storage, and more on the inherent complexity of their domain.
-Additionally, by providing a consistent way of interacting with stores, Equinox makes it easier to swap out different implementations of the data store as the needs of the system evolve over time.
+Equinox builds on this conceptual foundation.
+In addition to sharing event schema and meaning, a category in Equinox shares a consistent way to `fold` events into state, and therefore a consistent `state`.
+The Category abstracts the details of how events are loaded from and written to a concrete store.
+By buying into the equinox programming model you make it easier to swap out different storage implementations as the needs of your system evolve over time.